aws-samples/aws-terraform-pipeline/README.md

 ## Prerequisites
 - An existing AWS CodeCommit repository *OR* an [AWS CodeConnection connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party source and repo of your choice (GitHub, Gitlab, etc)
 - [Remote state](https://developer.hashicorp.com/terraform/language/state/remote) that the pipeline can access (using the CodeBuild IAM role)
-- (Optional) A cross-account IAM role in the target accounts, that can be assumed by the pipeline (using the CodeBuild IAM role)

 ## Deployment